-The retention of single trees and patches of large live trees in harvest areas makes the harvested areas more similar to burned areas.
-In addition, residual live trees may create some old forest attributes in young regenerating harvest areas.
+The retention of single trees and patches of large live trees in blocks makes the harvested areas more similar to burned areas.
+In addition, residual live trees may create some old forest attributes in young regenerating blocks.
 Many of the birds, mammals, insects, beetles, fungi and nonvascular plant species that live in recently disturbed forests require large snags for food and shelter.
 This unique biotic community changes rapidly as the snags fall and the downed logs are incorporated into the forest floor.
-Some biota become rare within ten years following a fire, and many of the early colonizing species have disappeared by the time the stand is twenty years old.
+Some biota becomes rare within ten years following a fire, and many of the early colonizing species have disappeared by the time the stand is twenty years old.

-Retaining some large snags within harvest areas creates habitat for some biota associated with naturally disturbed habitat.
+Retaining some large snags within blocks creates habitat for some biota associated with naturally disturbed habitat.
 Additional large snags may be created, by retaining large live trees, as some of these trees will die throughout the rotation.
 To a large extent, however, it will be necessary to rely on natural disturbances to create abundant large snags for biota that depend on this dead woody material.

-Where larger harvest areas are created, it is important to retain a number of individual trees, snags and residual tree patches distributed across the harvest area.
+Where larger blocks are created, it is important to retain a number of individual trees, snags and residual tree patches distributed across the block.
 These residual tree patches shall be located such that natural features, riparian areas, wildlife features, stand structure and composition, and proximity to standing forests are taken into account to maximize their utility or usefulness by the biotic community.

-These ground rules describe the average number of patches per hectare of residual material that will be left within harvested areas of a landscape unit for those where this is not defined in a FMP.
-There may be zero patches of residual structure in any particular harvest area as long as the amount identified in the TSA is met across the landscape over time.
+There may be zero patches of residual structure in any particular block as long as the amount identified in the FMP (if applicable) is met across the landscape over time.